 How long can I safely work from bed with a laptop desk before it affects my posture?

-Even with the best laptop desk setup, it's crucial to take regular movement breaks and change positions frequently.
+Even with the best laptop desk setup, it’s crucial to take regular movement breaks and change positions frequently.
 While a good bed desk dramatically improves ergonomics compared to working directly on your laptop, extended static positioning in any environment can still cause stiffness and discomfort.
-Plan to shift positions every 30-45 minutes and take short walking breaks to maintain spinal health.
+I plan to shift positions every 30-45 minutes and take short walking breaks to maintain spinal health.

 Will a laptop bed desk work if I have existing chronic back pain or mobility issues?